Types of Inverters- Inverter Classifications and Subcategories

 a) Central Inverters

 Central inverters apply the traditional inverter topology and are easy to design.
-But they are not easy to expand and are prone to breakdown if one part of the system breaks.
+However, they are not easy to expand and are prone to breakdown if one part of the system breaks.
 Also, they are expected as solar inverters.

 b) String Inverters